-- Shenzhen and Guangzhou: - Travellers from overseas should undergo quarantine for 14 days at a designated hotel followed by 7-day health monitoring at home or at a hotel designated by the local community. - Zhejiang Province: - Travellers from overseas should undergo quarantine for 14 days at a designated hotel followed by 7 days of home quarantine. - Jiangsu Province: - Travellers from overseas should undergo quarantine for 14 days at a designated hotel followed by 14-day health monitoring at home or at a hotel designated by the local community. - Current vaccination appointment requirements in major cities are as follows: - Foreign nationals in Shanghai can book a vaccination appointment online via Jian Kang Yun (Health Cloud) APP. - Foreign nationals working in Beijing can make a vaccination appointment through their employers, foreign national teachers and students can make an appointment through their universities, and other foreign nationals in Beijing can make an appointment through their local communities. - Foreign nationals in Shenzhen can schedule a vaccination appointment through the "Jian Kang Shenzhen"(Health Shenzhen) WeChat official account. - Foreign nationals in Zhejiang province (including but not limited Hangzhou, Ningbo, Wenzhou) can make a vaccination appointment through the following ways: - If foreign nationals are employed, they can make the appointment through their employer; - Individuals can make the appointment through their residential community; OR, - Individuals can book the vaccination appointment directly with the local designated hospitals. - Foreign nationals in Jiangsu province (including but not limited Nanjing, Suzhou) can book a vaccination appointment through the following ways: - Submit vaccination request to their employers, which then make the group appointments with the local health departments; - Submit vaccination request to their residential community, which then make the group appointments with the local health departments; - Make appointments individually at the local inoculation centres. - Foreign nationals in Tianjin can book a vaccination appointment through their employers or call the designated medical institution by themselves. - Foreign nationals in most cities of the Mainland China can also make appointments for vaccination. - Citizens of Hong Kong and Macau who live, work or study in mainland China and hold mainland China residence permits or medical insurance can obtain free COVID-19 vaccination.
+- Current vaccination appointment requirements in major cities are as follows: - Shanghai: Foreign nationals can book a vaccination appointment online via Jian Kang Yun (Health Cloud) APP.

+- Beijing: Foreign employees can make a vaccination appointment through their employers, foreign national teachers and students can make an appointment through their universities, and other foreign nationals in Beijing can make an appointment through their local communities. - Tianjin: Foreign nationals can book a vaccination appointment through their employers or call the designated medical institution by themselves. - Shenzhen: Foreign nationals in can schedule a vaccination appointment through the "Jian Kang Shenzhen" (Health Shenzhen) WeChat official account. - Zhejiang province: Foreign nationals (including but not limited Hangzhou, Ningbo, Wenzhou) can make a vaccination appointment through the following ways: - If foreign nationals are employed, they can make the appointment through their employer; - Individuals can make the appointment through their residential community; OR, - Individuals can book the vaccination appointment directly with the local designated hospitals. - Jiangsu province: Foreign nationals (including but not limited Nanjing, Suzhou) can book a vaccination appointment through the following ways: - Submit vaccination request to their employers, which then make the group appointments with the local health departments; - Submit vaccination request to their residential community, which then make the group appointments with the local health departments; - Make appointments individually at the local inoculation centres. - Foreign nationals in most cities of the Mainland China can also make appointments for vaccination. - Citizens of Hong Kong and Macau who live, work or study in mainland China and hold mainland China residence permits or medical insurance can obtain free COVID-19 vaccination.

-- Shanghai SAFEA has temporarily suspended the submission of physical documents for work permit applications (including renewal, information updating and cancellation). - The online process with commitments from Chinese employers has been fully implemented, and companies are exempt from submitting paper documents at the authority. - Processing times can be reduced by two working days. - Category B work permits can now be granted for up to two years, provided all the requirements are met. - Shanghai SAFEA has also simplified the required application documents to facilitate a change of employer - the new employer does not need to submit a certificate of no criminal record, certificate of physical examination, or work qualification certificate. - Labour authorities in other cities have suspended the submission of physical documents for work permit applications (suspended processes may include initial, renewal, information updating, transfer, and cancellation, depending on the local authority).
+- Shanghai SAFEA has temporarily suspended the submission of physical documents for work permit applications (including renewal, information updating and cancellation). - The online process with commitments from Chinese employers has been fully implemented, and companies are exempt from submitting paper documents at the authority. - Processing times can be reduced by two working days. - Category B work permits can now be granted for up to two years, provided all the requirements are met. - Shanghai SAFEA has also simplified the required application documents to facilitate a change of employer - the new employer does not need to submit a certificate of no criminal record, certificate of physical examination, or work qualification certificate.

+Labour authorities in other cities have suspended the submission of physical documents for work permit applications (suspended processes may include initial, renewal, information updating, transfer, and cancellation, depending on the local authority).
 Applications will be processed online only during this period, with a commitment letter provided by the Chinese employer.
-The commitment letter should affirm the authenticity and validity of their online submission and original documents should be kept for further check. - Medical authorities have the discretionary power to permit or refuse foreign nationals to undergo a medical examination based on their entry, residence, travel and other documents.
+The commitment letter should affirm the authenticity and validity of their online submission and original documents should be kept for further check.

+Medical authorities have the discretionary power to permit or refuse foreign nationals to undergo a medical examination based on their entry, residence, travel and other documents.